SinclairDigital/sinclair-feed-specifications/sinclair-vod-feed-spec.md

-# Wurl JSON Feed
+# Sinclair External VOD Feed

 ### Overview

-This guide includes detailed information on the Wurl JSON Feed Specification, which can be used to build a content feed that includes movies, series, TV Specials, and/or short-form videos.
+This guide includes detailed information on the Sinclair External VOD Feed Specification, which can be used to build a content feed that includes movies, series, TV Specials, and/or short-form videos.

 Initially, a JSON format will be supported that follows the JSON-Schema Draft 4.
 All the properties in the schema are **case sensitive**.